saniikakulkarni/Andrew-NG-Machine-Learning/README.md

 # Andrew-NG-Machine-Learning
-Contains the assignment codes in MATLAB for the Machine Learning Course by Andrew NG on Coursera.
+Contains the assignment codes for the Machine Learning Course by Andrew NG on Coursera.